 of fish sauce, and these dates predicted the origins of fish sauce by artificial neural networks.

 Results: 94 volatile compounds were identified by Automatic mass spectral deconvolution and identification

 system, out of which 44 are from Guangdong, 53 from our laboratory, 51 from Vietnam, 47

 and 45 from Thailand.
 Then electronic nose was applied to identify the origin of fish sauce, and the

 data were analyzed using principal component analysis and load analysis.
 The fish sauce from different

 origin can be classified well on the PCA plot.
 Lastly, two artificial neural networks are used to

-predict the origins of fish sauce, and the accuracy rate of radial basis and gradient descent both is
+predict the origins of fish sauce, and the accuracy rates of radial basis and gradient descent both are

 Conclusion: That illustrates that we can provide a quick method to distinguish fish sauce products of

 different origins.
 These results indicated that the combinations of multiple analysis and identification